National Planning Achievement Awards 2013

 Ames, Iowa

-Noticing that communities were having a difficult time creating a Safe Routes to School (SRTS) program, Associate Professor and Extension Specialist, Christopher J. Seeger, developed the innovative, participatory I-WALK process to help communities identify and collect information on all of the steps involved in a simpler way.
+Noticing that communities were having a difficult time creating a Safe Routes to School (SRTS) program, Associate Professor and Extension Specialist, Christopher J. Seeger, developed the innovative, participatory I-WALK process to help communities identify and collect information on all of the steps involved more simply.

 National Planning Achievement Award for Urban Design